snowman-repos/book/project_managers/README.md

 What's all too often forgotten in web content strategy is that content isn't just the words on the page.

+Who is your audience?
+Who are trying to reach with your message?
+What is your message?
+What are you trying to get across?
+What should happen after this message is delivered?
+What are your goals?

+Remember the Visitor has Come to Your Site for a Reason The visitor is in a hurry
+Most Visitors Scan Websites, They don't Read Every Word Put the Important Content First
+Links
+Proofreading
+Abbreviations and Acronyms
+Lists
+Legal Stuff
+Dates and Times
+Headlines
+Keywords
+Titles
+Meta Data
+Branding

 #### Wireframes
 #### Feature List
 #### Media